C0mpy/java-design-patterns/Creational/FactoryMethod/README.md

 # Factory Method
 ## Creational Pattern
-- doesn't expose instantiation logic - the client knows next to nothing
+- Doesn't expose instantiation logic - the client knows next to nothing
-- deffers creation logic to the subclass
+- Deffers creation logic to the subclass
-- client knows only about the inteface that the factory exposes
+- Client knows only about the inteface that the factory exposes
-- specified by architecture, implemented by user
+- Specified by architecture, implemented by user

 ## Examples:
 - Calendar